-Mercedes-Benz GLE 53 AMG 4MATIC Plus Coupe launched in India at ₹1.20 Crore
+Mercedes-Benz GLE 53 AMG 4MATIC Plus Coupe launched in India at ₹1.20 crore

-The latest model arrives as a replacement to the outgoing GLE AMG which was sold in the 43 AMG guise.
-Mercedes-Benz India has already commenced bookings on the new model.
+The latest model arrives as a replacement of the outgoing GLE AMG which was sold in the 43 AMG guise.
+Mercedes-Benz India has already commenced bookings for the new model.

 (Also Read: Daimler unveils Mercedes-Benz GenH2 fuel cell heavy-duty truck concept)